 #5 – Super Metroid

 The original Metroid had a fantastic soundtrack, but the SNES incarnation of the series improved on it in every single way.
-In fact, I am partial to claim that Super Metroid is actually a perfect game in general, soundtrack aside.
-The creepy, isolated atmosphere generated by the score begins as the cartridge initially loads, when you hear the sounds of a Metroid before the 16-bit enhanced version of the Metroid theme kicks in.
+In fact, I have been known to assert that Super Metroid is actually a perfect game in every way (aside from the wall jumping mechanic).
+The creepy, isolated atmosphere is brilliantly conveyed by the score as soon as you pop in the cartridge, and when the Metroid theme finally kicks into full gear your heart begins pounding before you even press start.

 From Crateria to Brinstar, and Maridia to Norfair, the soundtrack is simply amazing throughout the entire game, truly enhancing the mood and aura of the entire experience.